 These are especially designed for use on kitchen fires involving burning oil and deep fat fryers (Class F fires).
 These extinguishers come with a special long-application lance which allows you to safely lay a cooling layer of foam on top of the burning oil.
 They can also be used on Class A fires, although their fire fighting power for general risks is not very strong.

 These only contain pressurised CO2 gas and therefore leave no residue.
 This type of extinguisher is suitable for use on fires involving burning liquids (Class B fires), but is also a good solution for quenching fires involving computer equipment and other electrical appliances, as it does not cause damage to the electrical items and does not cause the system to short circuit.
 CO2 extinguishers are NOT suitable for deep fat fryers, as the strong jet from the extinguisher will carry the burning fat out of the fryer and into the room.

 Our Service Pack:

-Certain parts on a fire extinguisher need to be replaced on every service.
+Certain parts on a fire extinguisher need to be replaced every service.
 Whilst most of these are relatively small, their replacement cost can add up.
-In order to keep the cost to you at a minimum, we have included these parts within our Service Pack which covers the following: Pull Tags, Black End Caps, Safety Pins, Pin and Disc, O-ring seals for discharge hose, stored pressure valve, cartridge headcap.
+In order to keep the cost to you at a minimum, we have included these parts within our Service Pack which covers the following: Pull Tags, Black End Caps, Safety Pins, Pin and Disc, O-ring seals for discharge hoses, stored pressure valve and cartridge headcap.

 As part of our service whilst onsite, our technician will do a site fire asset audit to confirm that you have the correct level of protection for your premises.